 Two thirds of gun homicides are committed with .22 calibre rifles or shotguns.

-Bradley Lomax met a brutal end on a shingle track near the Waimakariri River near Christchurch in September 2017.
+Bradley Lomax met a brutal end on a shingle track near the Waimakariri River north of Christchurch in September 2017.

 Lomax was taken to the secluded location on the pretext of a methamphetamine deal by the men who would eventually be jailed for his murder – William Gosset and Cody Derek Martin.